Spectra

 plotSpectra(sps[1])

-#' Define a function to *normalize* the intensities
+#' Define a function to scale the intensities. `x` is expected to be a

 maxint <- max(x[, "intensity"], na.rm = TRUE)